Reichsstatthalter

-The Reichsstatthalter (/de/, Reich lieutenant) was a title used in the German Empire and later in Nazi Germany.
+The Reichsstatthalter (/de/, Reich viceroy) was a title used in the German Empire and later in Nazi Germany.

 Statthalter des Reiches (1879–1918)

 The office of Statthalter des Reiches (otherwise known as Reichsstatthalter) was instituted in 1879 by the German Empire for the areas of Alsace (Elsaß) and Lorraine (Lothringen) that France had ceded to Germany following the Franco-Prussian War.
 It was a form of governorship intended to exist while Alsace-Lorraine became a federal state of the Empire.
 It was abolished when Alsace-Lorraine was, in turn, ceded back to France after Germany lost World War I.